mozilla-services/autopush/docs/http.rst

    :{UAID}: The Push User Agent Registration ID

-Push assigns each remote recipient a unique identifier. {UAID}s are UUIDs in lower case, dashed format. (e.g. '01234567-abcd-abcd-abcd-01234567abcd') This value is assigned during **Registration**
+Push assigns each remote recipient a unique identifier. {UAID}s are UUIDs in lower case, undashed format. (e.g. '01234567abcdabcdabcd01234567abcd') This value is assigned during **Registration**

    :{CHID}: The :term:`Channel` Subscription ID

 Push assigns a unique identifier for each subscription for a given {UAID}.
-Like {UAID}s, {CHID}s are UUIDs in lower case, dashed format.
+Like {UAID}s, {CHID}s are UUIDs, but in lower case, dashed format( e.g.
-This value is assigned during **Channel Subscription**
+'01234567-abcd-abcd-abcd-0123456789ab').
+The User Agent usually creates this value and passes it as part of the **Channel Subscription**.
+If no value is supplied, the server will create and return one.

    :{message-id}: The unique Message ID

 Push assigns each message for a given Channel Subscription a unique identifier.
-This value is assigned during **Send Notification**
+This value is assigned during **Send Notification**.

 .. _error_resp: